-The costs of litigation and the pain of adverse publicity complicate the calculation of the formula a bit.
-But, as we explain below, the costs of bringing litigation are of more significant concern to the doctor's insurance company or the hospital than the victim because the most malpractice lawyers advance all of the litigation costs and bear the risk of an adverse outcome.
+The costs of litigation and the pain of adverse publicity complicate the calculation of the formula.
+But, as we explain below, the costs of bringing litigation are of more significant concern to the doctor’s insurance company or the hospital than the victim because most malpractice lawyers advance all of the litigation costs and bear the risk of an adverse outcome.

-The medical malpractice insurance company covering the doctor who made a mistake spends a considerable amount of effort assessing and reassessing the value of the case as the lawsuit evolves.
+The medical malpractice insurance company covering the doctor who made a mistake spends considerable effort assessing and reassessing the value of the case as the lawsuit evolves.

 The money a victim receives by settlement or verdict is only part of the total expense incurred by the insurer.
-The malpractice insurer also pays for the attorney and expert fees - no small chunk of change - as well as other costs associated with preparing and moving forward with litigation.
+The malpractice insurer also pays for the attorney and expert fees – no small chunk of change – and other costs associated with preparing and moving forward with litigation.

-When a claim first arises, the insurer will make an initial estimate of how much the case is worth based on their evaluation of the strength of the victim’s claim and the amount of damages potentially available.
+When a claim arises, the insurer will estimate how much the case is worth based on their evaluation of the strength of the victim’s claim and the amount of damages potentially available.
 No doubt, the adjuster is working off limited information at this point.
-But insurance companies are on an endless treadmill of trying to figure out how much the outstanding value of claims are because that is the key to their profitability (and how much of their cash they can invest).
+But insurance companies are on an endless treadmill of figuring out how much the outstanding value of claims are because that is the key to their profitability (and how much of their cash they can invest).

 Are you frustrated trying to estimate the value of your potential malpractice case?
 You can get information about the value of different types of medical malpractice claims here.